A density theorem for the difference Galois groups of regular singular Mahler equations: Global Categories

-As is the case with $\mathcal{E}_{rs}$ in \ref{sec:catMahler_E_rs} (and $\mathcal{E}_{f}$ in \ref{sec:catMahler_E_f}), we equip the categories $\mathcal{C}$ and $\mathcal{S}$ with a tensor product on objects and morphisms.
-It is defined componentwise using the tensor product on matrices defined in \ref{sec:equiv_syst/modules}.
-The equivalences defined in the previous section are compatible with these tensor structures.
-Since $\mathcal{E}_{rs}$ is a rigid abelian tensor category (see \ref{sec:E_rs_tannak}), the categories $\mathcal{C}$ and $\mathcal{S}$ are also rigid abelian tensor categories.
+As we did for $\mathcal{E}_{rs}$ (and $\mathcal{E}_{sf}$), we equip the categories $\mathcal{C}_{rs}$ and $\mathcal{S}_{rs}$ with a tensor product on objects and morphisms.
+It is defined componentwise using the tensor product on matrices defined in Section \ref{sec:generalities}.
+The equivalences defined in Section \ref{sec:equivalence_cat} are compatible with these tensor structures.
+Since $\mathcal{E}_{rs}$ is a neutral Tannakian category over $\mathbb{C}$ (see Section \ref{sec:E_rs_tannak}), the categories $\mathcal{C}_{rs}$ and $\mathcal{S}_{rs}$ are also neutral Tannakian categories over $\mathbb{C}$.
+In Proposition \ref{prop:fibre_functors}, we explicit fibre functors for the category $\mathcal{C}_{rs}$.